matthew-sochor/ffile/README.md

 ## Anything else?
 There are a couple of clever ways of calling this.
 I think I found most of them, check out the tests!

+## Any concerns?
+I know what you are thinking:

+"*Something... something...* **arbitrary code execution...**"
+  - you, maybe

+Probably.
+Don't use this where you let just anyone write the template file.
+Like, don't put this in front of a web form and let the internet run scripts.
+Or other things I haven't thought of.
+Don't do dumb things and it'll probably be fine.